matiaspakua/tech.notes.io/pages/nosql_the_basis_of.md

 NoSQL databases generally sacrifice Consistency in favor of Availability and Partition Tolerance, although the specifics of this trade-off can vary between different types of NoSQL databases.
 For example, some NoSQL databases prioritize consistency, while others prioritize partition tolerance.

 The CAP theorem is often used as a guide for choosing a database that is suitable for a particular use case, depending on the relative importance of consistency, availability, and partition tolerance for that application.
-NoSQL databases are often favored for applications that require very high availability and partition tolerance, or for storing and processing large amounts of unstructured or semi-structured data.
+NoSQL databases are often favoured for applications that require very high availability and partition tolerance, or for storing and processing large amounts of unstructured or semi-structured data.

 <a name="when-not-to-use-nosql-databases"></a>
 ## When not to use NoSQL Databases